Replacement value is central to home insurance pricing. Here’s why

 How does replacement value affect home insurance premiums?

-Take tile roofing, for instance: a material that is far more expensive than asphalt shingles.
-Tirschler says it might actually lower a home’s replacement value.
+Consider tile roofing: although it’s far more expensive than asphalt shingles, Tirschler says it might actually reduce a home’s replacement value.
 Why?
 Because tile roofs can significantly lower the risk of hail or wildfire damage.
-In contrast, wood siding may be a lot less expensive than other types of materials, but it burns very easily.
+In contrast, wood siding may be a lot less expensive than other types of materials, but because it burns very easily, it can raise the replacement value — and your premium.

 It may be easy to assume that the size of a home is what matters the most when determining replacement value, but Tirschler disagrees.

 Perhaps that’s a hardwood floor, custom landscaping, or a new deck.
-“That’s where cost differences really start to come into play.”
+“That’s where cost differences really start to come into play,” he says.

 Related: The best home renovations that pay off at resale